Developer Guide

 This identity rule is used by UniquePersonList when adding and updating persons.
 As a result, the add command rejects contacts that duplicate either an existing email or an existing Telegram handle.

-Current Undo feature
+Undo feature

-Currently, the undo feature is implemented using the Command pattern, where each undoable command encapsulates its own undo logic.
+The undo feature is implemented using the Command pattern, where each undoable command encapsulates its own undo logic.
 The overall undo process is managed by LogicManager.

 When an undoable command is executed, it is added to an internal stack (undoHistory : Deque<Command>) maintained by LogicManager.